 We will get a tweet about this trend every few days from some of the biggest names in the industry, Fast Company ran an article on this back in 2017, but really, you don’t have to go out of your way to notice this yourself.
 Just think about the marketing messages you’ve been exposed to in the last year or so, even on social – how many tried to be funny?

-Don’t be fooled; humor in marketing is a superbly complex topic, especially during a global pandemic.
+Don’t be fooled; humor in marketing is a superbly complex topic.
 The line that brands need to walk has never been thinner.
 Still, making a strategic decision to remove every hint of funny is not one to be made lightly.
 In fact, going against the grain might just be what your social media marketing strategy needs today.

 Example #1 – Burger King France